Bed Bugs: Frequently Asked Questions

 Unfortunately, no. There’s nothing as effective as professional pest management which is why you need to call our licensed experts at Frame's Pest Control, Inc. for safe and effective solutions.

 What are the different types of bed bug treatments?

 When you call a licensed pest control expert to get rid of bed bugs, they have multiple treatment options to choose from depending on the location and severity of your infestation.
-The two most common methods are whole room heat treatments and insecticide.
+The two most common methods are whole-room heat treatments and insecticides.

 During a whole home heat treatment, a pest management company, like ours, brings in special equipment designed to raise the temperature within your home to a level that kills bed bugs.
 However, there are no residual effects from this treatment, and without proper prevention, your home could quickly become reinfested.